 Brave the walk over a motorway bridge to find Rapture, Chinese activist and artist Ai Weiwei’s latest exhibition, at the Cordoaria.
 This expansive and thought-provoking collection of video footage, sculpture and pottery explores the plight of the refugee.

-Feast on duck rice (too good), delicate beef tartare, pork pies and rabbit salad, watching the magic happen from a handful of seats around the kitchen.
+Another stand-out option is O Frade.
+Carlos Afonso whips up duck rice, delicate beef tartare, pork pies and rabbit salad, making the magic happen for a handful of seats around the kitchen.

-So – start early.
-Finish your evening at Chapito A Mesa, a curious performance art space turned restaurant.
-You’ll love the irreverent, circus-style bric a brac, and the unexpectedly jaw-dropping views of the Tagus river.
+Finish an evening at Chapito A Mesa, a curious performance art space turned restaurant.
+You’ll love the irreverent, circus-style bric a brac, and the jaw-dropping views of the Tagus river.

 Where should I explore?

 Walk off lunch with a 20 minute trek to neighbouring Principe Real, a haven for design lovers.
-Reserve a full hour for Embaixada, a beyond gorgeous concept store teeming with shiny new things you’ll want to bring home.
+Reserve a full hour for Embaixada, a beyond gorgeous concept store.
 Nearby you’ll find, Banema Studio celebrating architecture, while Sokyo houses contemporary ceramics.

 Time for a sit down and an ice cream.
 It’s worth every step of the ten minute walk to Italian gelateria Nannarella.
 Plump for two scoops of Basil flavour (trust me on this one).
 Wander back to the pretty Jardim Botanico de Lisboa, then check out the Made In Situ gallery, focusing on natural materials.
 Mid 20th Century Modern mecca Lx Lapa can’t be missed, a literal palace housing unusual furniture, art and plants for sale.